Jesse Winker Player Props: Brewers vs. Diamondbacks

 - The Diamondbacks rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- Kelly gets the start for the Diamondbacks, his 15th of the season.
-He is 8-3 with a 3.25 ERA and 89 strikeouts through 83 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 15th of the season.
+He is 3-4 with a 5.30 ERA and 46 strikeouts through 71 1/3 innings pitched.

-- The righty last appeared on Thursday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up three hits.
+- The righty last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing five earned runs while giving up 10 hits.

+- The 25-year-old has put up an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
+Opponents have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.